 CONDITIONAL PROMPT LOGIC

 You can use the Custom Prompt Library to create conditional relationships between prompts, conditional discounts and conditional messages.
-The only requirement is that your prompt NOT be a text box input type - in that case, you wouldn't have any preset selections to base the conditional logic off of.
+The only requirement is that the initial prompt (upon which a conditional connection to a follow-up prompt) NOT be a text box input type - in that case, you wouldn't have any preset selections to base the conditional logic off of.
 You must use the Radio Button, Checkbox, or Dropdown input type to create conditional logic.